Frequently Asked Questions:

-Question: Can anyone file a discrimination complaint with the Division of Diversity and Equity?
+Question: Can anyone file a discrimination complaint with the Office of Diversity and Equity?

 Answer: Yes.
 A complaint may be filed by any employee or applicant who feels that s/he has been, or is being, discriminated against because of their race, color, religious creed, age, sex, sexual orientation, gender identity or expression, marital status, national origin, ancestry, mental disability or history of mental disability, intellectual disability, learning disability, physical disability- including but not limited to blindness, pregnancy, previous opposition, previous criminal conviction, genetic information, or workplace hazards to reproductive systems unless there is a bona fide occupational qualification excluding persons in one of these protected classes.
 Complaints may also be filed by anyone who feels that s/he might be experiencing retaliation for previously filing a discrimination complaint.

-If you feel that you have been discriminated against, you may call the Division of Diversity & Equity and ask to speak with one of the Specialists at 860-550-6356.
+If you feel that you have been discriminated against, you may call the Office of Diversity & Equity and ask to speak with the Equal Employment Opportunity Specialist assigned to your Region or Facility.
+(Meet the Staff and Staff Assignments

 Question: Does the Union process discrimination related complaints/issues?

 Answer: Yes.
-However, the Division of Diversity and Equity encourages employees to utilize the internal complaint procedure to resolve discrimination related issues.
+However, the ODE encourages employees to utilize the internal complaint procedure to resolve discrimination related issues.
 The internal complaint procedure does not preclude employees from filing with any other entity including the Union.
 Also, most contracts state that discrimination related issues are not abatable once filed with CHRO.

 Question: Are there other options for filing a discrimination complaint?